MicrosoftDocs/architecture-center/docs/networking/spoke-to-spoke-networking-content.md

 Direct connections between spokes typically offer better throughput, latency, and scalability than connections that go through a network virtual appliance (NVA) across a hub.
 Sending traffic through NVAs can add latency to the traffic if the NVAs are in a different availability zone and at least two virtual network peerings need to be crossed when traffic is sent over the hub.
 There are multiple options for connecting two spoke virtual networks to each other directly:

-- [Virtual network peering.][vnet_peering] The advantages of direct virtual network peerings over spokes are:
+- [**Virtual network peering.**][vnet_peering] The advantages of direct virtual network peerings over spokes are:
   - Lower cost, because fewer virtual network peering hops are required.
   - Better performance, because traffic doesn't need to traverse any network appliance that introduces latency or potential bottlenecks.

   Other scenarios include cross-tenant connectivity.
 However, you might need to  inspect traffic between spoke virtual networks, which might require sending traffic through centralized networking devices in the hub virtual network.

-- [Azure Virtual Network Manager.][avnm_hns] In addition to the advantages virtual network peering offers, Azure Virtual Network Manager extends virtual network connectivity with a management service that enables you to manage virtual network environments and creates connectivity at scale.
+- [**Azure Virtual Network Manager.**][avnm_hns] In addition to the advantages that virtual network peering offers, Azure Virtual Network Manager provides a management service that enables you to manage virtual network environments and creates connectivity at scale.
 By using Azure Virtual Network Manager, you can create three types of topologies across subscriptions, for both existing and new virtual networks:
   - Hub and spoke with spokes that aren't connected to each other.
   - Hub and spoke with spokes that are directly connected to each other, without any hop in the middle.
   - A meshed group of virtual networks that are interconnected.